weismart1807/GPT-App/README.md

 # GPT_API
-## using GPT API creats application
-### First, you need to prepare a OpenAI GPT API.
+### First, you need to prepare a OpenAI GPT API, then using GPT API creats application.

 # gpt chat with each other
 #### let two GPT role discuss and get a smae viewpoint in the end for a topic you set